acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | 301 - 330     | 327                 |
 | 331 - 360     | 346                 |

+Steps:
+- Used the CTEs from the previous question to find the join date and the annual upgrade date
+- Created another CTE called buckets
+- Used WIDTH_BUCKET to create bins.
+I started the sequence at 1 and ended at 360, and split that into 12 bins, which created 30 day ranges numbered 1 - 12
+- Grouped by buckets
+- Used the bucket CTE to make the bins more readable
+- Used CONCAT to piece together a few values, starting with the bucket number - 1 multiplied by 30 then + 1.
+For example, the bin number 2 - 1 = 1.
+1 * 30 = 30.
+30 + 1 = 31.
+This gives the range starting number.
+- The second value in the CONCAT statement is ' - ' to indicate the range
+- Lastly, I added the end range number by taking the bucket * 30.
+For example, bin number 2 * 30 = 60.
+So bin number two would end up looking like '31 - 60'

+Insights:
+- This table just shows that if the number of days to upgrade is between a certain range of days, this is the average of how many days it took to upgrade

 ---

 #### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?